 Estimation of NMVOC emissions in food and beverage industries was made in accordance with the recommendations in section 2.15 of 2013 EMEP/EEA Guidelines [6] using default emission factors.
 NMVOC emission estimation was performed for production of bread and bakery products, flour confectionery products, fodder for animals, margarine and solid edible fats, sugar, meat, fish and poultry, spirits, wine and beer.
-The data used for the estimation of emissions were provided by the SSSU[2].
+The data used for the estimation of emissions were provided by the SSSU[2], with using data from official statistic with using analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] for adjustment of number of food and beverages in 2015 - 2019.